 Install FreeCAD via Flatpak Command

-This section will discuss different methods to launch FreeCAD after successfully installing it.
-You can start the application using the Command Line Interface (CLI) or the Graphical User Interface (GUI).
+After FreeCAD is installed, you can launch the application using either the Command Line Interface (CLI) or the Graphical User Interface (GUI).

 Launching FreeCAD through CLI